North Pacific Observer Vessel/Plant Operator FAQ

 Q11.
 What Safety Equipment Am I Required To Carry When An Observer Is Onboard?

 You are required to comply with all applicable U.S. Coast Guard (USCG) regulations and to have a valid USCG Commercial Fishing Vessel safety decal issued within the last two years.
-The equipment requirements can be online.
+The requirements can be found online.
 NOAA Fisheries provides observers with their own Personal Locator Beacon, immersion suit with strobe, and life jacket.

 Q12.
 How Do I Get A U.S. Coast Guard Dockside Exam And Safety Decal?

-Vessels that carry observers are required to have a valid U.S. Coast Guard (USCG) Commercial Fishing Vessel Safety Decal issued within the last years, which ensures the vessel is in compliance with USCG safety equipment requirements.
+Vessels that carry observers are required to have a valid U.S. Coast Guard (USCG) Commercial Fishing Vessel Safety Decal issued within the last two years, which ensures the vessel is in compliance with USCG safety equipment requirements.
 To get a safety decal, you must complete a Commercial Fishing Vessel Dockside Safety Exam with the USCG.